-Selection Phase II: The best six Teams (TBD) are admitted to the National Final, plus as many other as required to have at least three Teams in the final which declared interest in proceeding to the International Phase.
+Selection Phase II: The best six Teams (TBD) are admitted to the National Final.

 4. National Final: Selected Teams may further develop the Simple Prototype and are then called to a final meeting with the National Jury.

 During the event, Teams should present live the mission and their satellite, possibly using the Simple Prototype they developed and any other multimedia systems, and go show some Testing of the experiment.